-First way – One Card Czar
+The First Way – One Card Czar

 Second Way – No Card Czar

 - Shuffle the deck of the Black Cards.
 Pick a card from the top, and simply read it.
 All three players get 10 White Cards.
 Just like the usual, but no Card Czar.

-- Decide which one is the funniest card, without shuffling them.
+You can also decide which one is the funniest card, without shuffling them.
 Simply take turns to read your own cards, and the one that gets more laughers wins.